Katherine Stinson: Stunt flying and world records

 During exhibition flights in Canada, Stinson became the first civilian to fly the mail in Canada on a flight from Calgary to Edmonton, Alberta, in 1918.

-All of her stunt flying was done in aircraft using the Wright control system, which uses two side-mounted levers for pitch and roll, with top-mounted controls for throttle and yaw.
+Until she acquired a Curtiss JN-4D Jenny, all of her stunt flying was done in aircraft using the Wright control system, which uses two side-mounted levers for pitch and roll, with top-mounted controls for throttle and yaw.
+The only exception to this was her Partridge-Keller airplane, owned after the Wright plane but before the Curtiss.

 U.S. airmail service

 After the U.S. entered World War I in 1917, the government prohibited civilian flying to direct all aviation resources to the Army and Navy for the war effort.
 This caused the closure of the Stinson School in 1917.
 Stinson was allowed to fly a Curtiss JN-4D "Jenny" and a Curtiss Stinson-Special (a single-seat version of the JN aircraft built to her specifications) for fundraising for the American Red Cross.
 The fledgling U.S. Postal Air Service was the only non-military flying operation allowed by the government and the only other venue for Stinson to fly.
 In 1918, Stinson approached Benjamin Lipsner, superintendent of the Post Office Department airmail operations, about undertaking a long-distance mail service flight from Chicago to New York City as a publicity stunt.
 She encountered strong headwinds on the flight and flew non-stop from Chicago to Binghamton, New York, where she had to stop for fuel.
 The airplane flipped over on landing in a field and took several days to repair.
 Stinson then flew from Binghamton to New York City, completing the mail route.

 Unable to find stable aviation work, she applied to Lipsner once again, but this time as a regular mail service pilot.
 She was hired and assigned to the New York City-Philadelphia route.
 On her first trip, she followed her instructor, veteran airmail pilot Maurice Newton, down to Philadelphia.
 He showed her the landmarks, emergency landing fields, and other pertinent tips for the route.
 The following day he followed her back to New York City to make sure she had the route mastered.
 The press mistakenly reported this as she had beat her instructor back to New York City in a race.
 This reporting caused animosity at work, and she quit the mail service after the one round-trip.
 Stinson then left for Paris to be an ambulance driver for the Red Cross during WWI, ending her aviation career.